-To better understand farmers' trade-offs between vaccine attributes, we estimate the WTP (Greene & Hensher, 2003; Hole & Kolstad, 2012).
-We highlight results for vaccine attributes with significant coefficients estimates in the base model in Table 5.
-The estimates can be interpreted as incremental values over the base price of the vaccine.
-On average, the ECF vaccine today costs KES 1,000.
-The results indicate that farmers are willing to pay 21% more for the vaccine with the check-off payment option.
+Vaccine trait Mean WTP SD Lower CI Upper CI Check-off 0.21 0.52 0.15 0.26 Vaccine administration at farmer's homestead 0.25 0.41 0.21 0.30 Insurance discount of KES 600 0.10 0.07 -0.01 0.20 for the vaccine with the check-off payment option.
 Further, farmers are willing to pay 25% more if vaccinations are provided at their homestead.
 Finally, farmers would be willing to pay 10% more if the vaccination is associated with a KES 600 discount on the premium for insurance against livestock mortality.
-While the check-off and vaccination location results are encouraging and useful for designing concrete delivery packages to increase uptake, the insurance result rather suggests that bundling ECF vaccines and livestock insurance is not necessarily a promising option to entice vaccine adoption.
+Although the check-off and vaccination location results are encouraging and useful for designing concrete delivery packages to increase uptake, the insurance result rather suggests that bundling ECF vaccines and livestock insurance is not necessarily a promising option to entice vaccine adoption.
 A 10% higher WTP means KES 100, which is well below the KES 600 discount on the insurance premium.

-Table 5: Marginal willingness to pay estimates for ECF vaccine attributes from the mixed logit model
+TABLE 5 Marginal willingness to pay estimates for ECF vaccine attributes from the mixed logit model.